lczech/genesis/README.md

 ------------

-The aim of this project is to provide an easy to use toolkit for working with data coming from evolutionary placement of short NGS reads.
+The aim of this project is to provide an easy to use toolkit for working with data coming from evolutionary placement of short NGS reads on a reference phylogenetic tree.
 This data is produced by tools like [RAxML-EPA](http://sco.h-its.org/exelixis/web/software/epa/index.html) or [pplacer](http://matsen.fhcrc.org/pplacer/) and is usually stored in `.jplace` files.
 Please refer to the articles listed in the References section for background information on